 “If you build it, they will come.”

 The throaty whisper, combined with a healthy dose of 60s idealism makes for great drama as the Costner character gambles foreclosure on his farm in favor of following his passion for baseball.

 Is this merely a hallucination perpetrated by chiropractic colleges interested in enrollees with good enough credit to swing student loans?
-I doubt it.
-I think there’s something more significant happening here.
+There’s probably something more significant happening here.

-In a recent Monday Morning Motivation I made a comment about the importance of being “aggressively friendly.”
-I’ve enjoyed the juxtaposition of these two words ever since I first heard them in reference to the training the Disney organization gives its cast members (park employees).
+In a recent Monday Morning Motivation, I made a comment about the importance of being “aggressively friendly.”
+I’ve enjoyed the juxtaposition of these two words ever since I first heard them in reference to the training the Disney organization gives to its cast members (park employees).